 Southern Tier news is a privately held Regional periodicals distributor established in 1909 entering its second century of business.
-The company also operates retail stores under the name Rubin’s.
 The following is a brief timeline of our history.

 THE HISTORY OF SOUTHERN TIER NEWS